liamnnnn/learngit/readme.txt

 Git is a version control system.
 Git is free software.
 remote Git setup.
-create a bnew branch is quick.
+create a bnew branch is quick AND simple.